doctashay/doctashay/README.md

 ## 🌱 I’m Currently Learning
 - Advanced backend development
 - Cloud computing with AWS
+- Deployment solutions with Docker and Kubernetes
+- Application of machine learning and neural networks

 ## 🎯 Goals
-Transition into a tech role, finish my DayZ Standalone project, and own a coding-friendly home.
+Transition into a tech role, hopefully in the hospitality IT industry, and make awesome products!

-## 📫 Reach Me
-Drop a message here on GitHub or through my email.

----

-*Thanks for visiting, and let's connect!*